coeit/graphql-server-model-codegen/README.md

 *sourceKey* | String | Key to identify the source id *keysIn* | String | Name of the cross table

+## NOTE:
+THE SAME DATA MODELS DESCRIPTION(.json files) WILL BE USEFUL FOR GENERATING BOTH, THE BACKEND DESCRIBED HERE AND [THE FRONTEND OR GUI](https://github.com/ScienceDb/single-page-app-codegen).

+Fields *`label`* and *`sublabel`* in the specification are only needed by the GUI generator, but backend generator will only read required information, therefore extra fields such as *`label`* and *`sublabel`* will be ignored by the backend generator.
 Example:
 ```
+//book.json
 {
  "model" : "Book",
  "storageType" : "SQL",